POSTED BY November 4, 2015 COMMENTS (34)ON

 3. He had Life + Health insurance

-I was happy and a bit shocked to hear that, because I didn’t expect him to have that.
-He told me that one of his agent friend had explained him about these products and how it might help him.
-I congratulated him on that point and said that it’s a great thing that atleast he has something.
+I was happy and a bit shocked to hear that because I didn’t expect him to have that.
+He told me that one of his agent friends had explained to him about these products and how it might help him.
+I congratulated him on that point and said that it’s a great thing that at least he has something.
 Thank god he did wait to find the “best product”

 4. He saved Rs 4,000 per month in Recurring deposit

-Though his earnings were limited and he was on tight budget, he told that he managed to save Rs 4,000 per month.
+Though his earnings were limited and he was on a tight budget, he told that he managed to save Rs 4,000 per month.
 He gave it to his wife every month which is invested in Recurring deposit.
-I thought it was a great thing and didn’t say anything like “why don’t you invest in equity?” .
-I think it would have confused him a lot and it was not the right time for all that gyan.
+I thought it was a great thing and didn’t say anything like “why don’t you invest in equity?”.
+I think it would have confused him a lot and it was not the right time for all that Gyan.
 He was doing well.

 Let me know what you feel after reading the story of this cab driver?
-I think that cab driver did few things correctly which even many with lot of privilege fail to do.
-Like if you see this cab driver, he has habit of saving some part of his income even though he does not earn like we all do.
+I think that the cab driver did a few things correctly which even many with a lot of privilege fail to do.
+Like if you see this cab driver, he has a habit of saving some part of his income even though he does not earn as we all do.
 He had life insurance and health insurance which is really commendable.
 I know he does not represent an average cab driver from that angle, but still.

 Please share your thoughts

 Jagoinvestor is an initiative towards creating happy investors who take prudent and right financial decisions in their life.

 Here is the list of some of our best content.